silviu-toderita/TAG_Machine/MANUAL.md

 **Wifi Network Password 1-3:** The corresponding network password for a wi-fi network that the TAG Machine should attempt to connect to.

+## Factory Reset

+To reset to factory settings and delete all user data, hold the button for at least 5 seconds while plugging in TAG Machine.
+TAG Machine will restart in Setup Mode.

 ## Firmware Updates

 Firmware updates can be done by following the same instructions as [initial setup](https://github.com/silviu-toderita/TAG_Machine/blob/master/SETUP.md#part-1---firmware).
 However, uploading the data (file system) again is not required unless there have been changes made to the "data" folder.
 If you do have to upload the data again, be sure to export your contacts and settings from the [Web Interface](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#web-interface) before doing so, and import them again after the upload.